FAA AviationMedical Exams

 Airman applicants must be at least 16 years of age and be able to read, speak, write, and understand the English language.

-In the event that an applicant does not meet the medical criteria at the time of the exam, your applications could be deferred to the FAA for further evaluation.
+If an applicant does not meet the medical criteria at the time of the exam, your application could be deferred to the FAA for further evaluation.
 If this becomes necessary we will function as your advocate, however, additional services provided by the examiner (i.e. letters, medical research, chart analysis) will be billable at an hourly rate.
 Please note that this visit is considered an occupational screening exam and not a therapeutic physician visit or evaluation.
 Therefore tests requested under the requirements of the airman certificate are not covered under the scope of general medical services.
 Please understand that we are not treating you for medical conditions at this exam.

 *Federal Air Surgeons Announcement regarding MedxPress:

-Dr. Christopher Highley is a designated FAA Aviation Medical Examiner and a Private Pilot.
-He performs Class 1, Class 2 and Class 3 Flight Physicals at Preferred Family Medicine, 10627 Professional Circle, Suite A, Reno, NV 89521.
-Call (775) 204-0150 for an appointment.
+Dr. Christopher Highley is a designated Senior FAA Aviation Medical Examiner and a Private Pilot.
+He performs Class 1, Class 2, and Class 3 Flight Physicals at Preferred Family Medicine, 9120 Double Diamond Pkwy, Reno, NV 89521.
+Call/Text (775) 204-0150 for an appointment.